Skip to content

 1. Day 1 Arrival: Check in at GLAD Hotel Mapo, settle near the event zone, and open your first local meal block.

-2. Day 1 Peak: Center the night around 2031 Seoul Tennis Open Week and then push into post-event fan energy at Charles H..
+2. Day 1 Peak: Pick the strongest event from the city calendars and then push into post-event fan energy at Charles H..

 3. Day 2 Closeout: Use daytime space for Bukchon Hanok Village, then finish with Gwangjang Market before departure.